-Gabrielle Union Shares the Unexpected Denim Piece That Looks Good on Every Woman
+Gabrielle Union Shares an Unexpected Denim Piece That Looks Good on Every Woman

 "I'm obsessed," she said, referring to the wide-leg jumpsuit.
 "It's easy to go from day to night.
 I literally wore it on the beach at a barbecue and then wore it out to dinner and I just changed my heels.
 I felt so bomb.
 It looks great on like all body types.
 It like sucks you in in all the right places.
 It makes your ass sit up.
 I try to do at least one denim jumpsuit in every collection and then try to top myself, and I think I have with this one."

-The jumpsuit, which features a collared top, wide-leg pants and a waist belt, will be available soon.
+The jumpsuit, which features a collared top, wide-leg pants and a waist belt, will be available on Friday for $89.95.
 And, if you're tired of having to get completely undressed to use the restroom, Gabrielle is solving your problem.
 This piece is easy to get in and out of.

 "A lot of thought of real women who have active lives and you know, who have to pee every so often [went into the designs]," she continued.
 "I'm thinking of you ladies.
 How hard is it to get off and get back on?
 You know there's nothing worse than having to like, basically get naked in a bathroom stall.
 You have to get like reasonably functionable clothes that still look fly and on trend."